ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 Here $x_i,y_i$ are objects, $f$ and $g$ are horizontal arrows, $\alpha_i$ are vertical arrows and $\phi$ is the 2-cell itself.
 This makes it clear why $\phi$ is called a 'square'.

-The vertical and horizontal arrows both form categories (the "edge categories"), and the squares have two category structures which respect the edge category structures.
+The vertical and horizontal arrows form categories (called **edge categories**), and the squares have two category structures which respect the edge category structures.

 Horizontal composition of these squares is given by the compositon in the ordinary [[category|categories]] $D_0$ and $D_1$, while vertical composition is given by the composition operation specified on $D_1 \stackrel{\to}{\to} D_0$ by virtue of it being a [[category]] [[internalization|internal to]] [[Cat]].

-In particular, the *transpose* of a double category, which switches the vertical and horizontal arrows, is again a double category.
+In particular, the **transpose** of a double category, which switches the vertical and horizontal arrows, is again a double category.

+A double category is an important special case of an [[n-fold category]], namely the case where $n = 2$.

 ## Examples ##